 Mirrors can strategically bounce light in different directions and make one think one is seeing what he or she isn’t.
 Mirrors can also conceal what is hidden behind them.
 Add controlled light to the mix, and you have the ability to fool the eye and convince the mind of all kinds of things.

 Magicians aren’t the only…um…magicians who use mirrors.
 Mirrors are used in theatre and film (and increasingly in art) for special effects as well.
-To get a taste of what they can do, check out this brief video introducing mirror magic and this link of surprising mirror art.
+To get a taste of what they can do, check out this brief video introducing mirror magic.

 As far as Mirror Spiritus is concerned, it’s all light and mirrors.
 The world we see around us, the life we live, is the grandest illusion of all.